CodeXCourses/level-1-course-content/week-1-Dev-Tools-VSCode/README.md

 * Open Chrome Dev Tools using a keyboard shortcut
 * Make live changes to HTML and CSS

+**HTML Topics:**

+* What is an element?
+* Tags like: p, h1, and div
+* What is a style?
+* What is nesting?
+* What is the difference between a text node and an html node?
+* Start out with Mimo.

-**Assignment 1:**
+**Participation Assignment 1:**

-Change the headline of a local news website.
+* Change the headline of a local news website.
 Take a screenshot and submit.

-Make an account with Mimo.org.
+* Make an account with Mimo.org.
 Start Intro to Web Development.
+Take a screenshot and submit.
+* Make an account with GitHub.com.
+Be sure to choose a professional username.
+Write your username in the text when you submit the assignment.

+Bonus:

+* Change the style of text a local news website.
+Take a screenshot and submit
+* Make a list of keyboard shortcuts you frequently use, and those you would like to use.
+* Review the reading material.
+Find something new and try it.
 Take a screenshot and submit.

 ## Day 2 DevTools